VTAO-BiManip: Masked Visual-Tactile-Action Pre-training with Object Understanding for Bimanual Dexterous Manipulation

 \subsubsection{\textbf{System Overview}}

-The \muldata capture system includes: 1) tactile and motion acquisition gloves for both hands, 2) Hololens2~\footnote{https://www.microsoft.com/en-us/hololens/buy} for visual data capture, 3) the ChingMu motion capture (mocap) system~\footnote{https://www.chingmu.com/} for recording hand movements and 6-DoF object pose, and 4) a personal computer responsible for data acquisition and alignment, as shown in \figref[method]{CapSystem}.
-Each acquisition glove consists of two layers: an inner layer with 20 tactile sensors, as~\cite{liu2024m2vtp}, and an outer layer with markers for motion capture.
-The mocap system comprises 16 cameras to capture the 6-DoF pose information of the bottle and the precise movements of the hand joints.
+The \muldata capture system includes: 1) Hololens2~\footnote{https://www.microsoft.com/en-us/hololens/buy} for visual data capture, 2) tactile and motion acquisition gloves for both hands, 3) the CHINGMU motion capture system~\footnote{https://www.chingmu.com/} with 16 cameras to capture precise hand movements and 6-DoF object pose, and 4) a personal computer responsible for data acquisition and alignment, as shown in \figref[method]{CapSystem}.
+The CHINGMU system plays a critical role in acquiring high-quality bimanual motion trajectories and object pose data, which are essential for the following model pre-train.
+Each acquisition glove consists of two layers: an inner layer with 20 tactile sensors (identical to the design in~\cite{liu2024m2vtp}), and an additional outer layer with retroreflective markers for optical motion capture.